APA-MA Annual Awards!

 - Award recipients agree to the following:

-- Work with the Awards Committee to provide images and summary information to present at the Awards presentation at the APA/MAPD Holiday Luncheon.
+- Work with the Awards Committee to provide images and summary information to present at the Awards presentation at the APA-MA Holiday Luncheon.

-- Attempt to have at least one representative attend the APA/MAPD Holiday Luncheon.
+- Attempt to have at least one representative attend the APA-MA Holiday Luncheon.

 - Work with the Awards Committee to develop a press release.
 This press release will be used by APA-MA and may be used by the Award recipient to promote the project in local publications.